-Individual files are removed from /glade/scratch/username automatically if they have not been accessed (modified or read, for example) in more than 75 days.
+Individual files are removed from /glade/scratch/username automatically if they have not been accessed (for example: modified, read, or copied) in more than 60 days.

 Users may not run “touch” commands or similar commands for the purpose of altering their files' timestamps to circumvent this purge policy.
 CISL staff will reduce the scratch quotas of users who violate this policy; running jobs may be killed as a result.

-Best practice: To help us avoid the need to shorten the 75-day retention period, please use this space conscientiously.
+Best practice: To help us avoid the need to shorten the 60-day retention period, please use this space conscientiously.

 Your /glade/p/work/username space is best suited for actively working with data sets over time periods greater than what is permitted in the scratch space.